 My grandmother always made the holidays for me growing up.
 Every year she would work on a ham to bring to Thanksgiving dinner and spent countless weeks working on stockings for each and everyone attending her yearly Christmas Eve Party.
 And after each of the holiday events we always got together casually just to eat left overs and bask in the love of the family.

 Being home reminded me of how much I enjoyed the start of the holidays.
 It wasn’t about gifts (though, those are always nice) it wasn’t about the food (again, quite nice) but, it was always about enjoying our time with family and friends.

 The holidays for me now, as I live states away from family, are about the family I’m creating.
 My friends, my husband and members of his family come together throughout the holidays.
-We are creating our own traditions—Brandon’s stuffed squash in our friend’s potluck Thanksgiving; Christmas morning brunch followed with a full kitchen of cooks working on an Asian-style feast for Christmas evening; and having traditional holiday meals from different areas of the world with Nick and Natalie.
+We are creating our own traditions—we enjoy stuffed squash and amazing turkey at our friend’s potluck Thanksgiving; we stay up late after our fondue Christmas Eve dinner opening up our holiday pajamas and wrapping last minute presents; and our Christmas morning pastries while opening presents followed with a full kitchen of cooks working on an Asian-style feast for Christmas evening.

 I’m very thankful for the beginning of yet another season of enjoying old traditions and the creation of new ones.
 I’m thankful for the many people that make up my family.